nsrau/azure-docs.it-it/articles/iot-edge/tutorial-deploy-function.md

         if (!string.IsNullOrEmpty(messageString))
         {
-            // Get the body of the message and deserialize it var messageBody = JsonConvert.DeserializeObject<MessageBody>(messageString);
+            // Get the body of the message and deserialize it. var messageBody = JsonConvert.DeserializeObject<MessageBody>(messageString);

             if (messageBody != null && messageBody.machine.temperature > temperatureThreshold)
             {
-                // Send the message to the output as the temperature value is greater than the threashold var filteredMessage = new Message(messageBytes);
+                // Send the message to the output as the temperature value is greater than the threashold. var filteredMessage = new Message(messageBytes);
-                // Copy the properties of the original message into the new Message object foreach (KeyValuePair<string, string> prop in messageReceived.Properties)
+                // Copy the properties of the original message into the new Message object. foreach (KeyValuePair<string, string> prop in messageReceived.Properties)
                 {
                     filteredMessage.Properties.Add(prop.Key, prop.Value);                }
-                // Add a new property to the message to indicate it is an alert filteredMessage.Properties.Add("MessageType", "Alert");
+                // Add a new property to the message to indicate it is an alert. filteredMessage.Properties.Add("MessageType", "Alert");
-                // Send the message
+                // Send the message.
                 await output.AddAsync(filteredMessage);
                 log.Info("Received and transferred a message with temperature above the threshold");
             }
         }
     }

-    //Define the expected schema for the body of incoming messages class MessageBody
+    //Define the expected schema for the body of incoming messages. class MessageBody
     {
         public Machine machine {get; set;}